Acts 19

 11And God wrought special miracles by the hands of Paul: 12So that from his body were brought unto the sick handkerchiefs or aprons, and the diseases departed from them, and the evil spirits went out of them.

-Not ordinary miracles, but "special" ones.
-The Greek emphasizes that these are extraordinary, beyond the usual course of apostolic signs.
+These are "special" miracles.
+The Greek emphasizes that they are extraordinary, beyond the usual course of apostolic signs.
 God is endorsing Paul's work in Ephesus with power that goes beyond what even the apostles typically did.

 A handkerchief that touched Paul's body has power to heal.
 This is not Paul's power; it is Christ's power operating through Paul.
 The medium is merely cloth.
 The agent is the risen Christ, whose Spirit dwells in Paul and works through the simplest means to deliver and heal.

 Both diseases and demons respond.
 Chronic ailments vanish.
 Evil spirits depart.
-This is not psychological healing or placebo.
 The text says plainly: diseases departed, demons came out.
 The world Paul enters in Ephesus is a world where the supernatural is real - and Christ's power is demonstrably greater than any other power in the city.

 Acts 19:13-16The Sons of Sceva: "Who Are Ye?"

 These are exorcists - men who make a living by casting out demons.
-They have heard of Paul's success and decide to use his name as a formula, a magical incantation.
-"We adjure you by Jesus whom Paul preacheth."
-They treat the name as they would treat an amulet or a spell.
-This is the corruption of faith into superstition.
+They have heard of Paul's success and decide to bolt the name of Jesus onto their routine like one more spell.
+“We adjure you by Jesus whom Paul preacheth.”
+Even their wording gives them away: by Jesus whom Paul preaches, as if the name were a tool on loan from a more successful practitioner.
+This is faith collapsed into superstition.

 Sceva is called "chief of the priests" - he has standing, legitimacy.
 His seven sons are using him as a credential.
-But authority over demons does not come from a priestly title or a family name.
-It comes from faith in Christ, from being known by the Spirit of Jesus.
+Authority over demons flows from faith in Christ, from being known by the Spirit of Jesus, and a priestly title or a family name cannot supply it.

 The demon does not obey.
 Instead, it speaks - and what it says is devastating: "Jesus I know, and Paul I know; but who are ye?"
 The demon recognizes genuine authority when it encounters it.
 Paul has been baptized in the Spirit, has lived in faith, has cast out many demons through Christ's authority.
 Jesus and Paul are known to the demon because their authority is real, personal, earned through submission.
 The sons of Sceva are unknown because their power is borrowed, formulaic, hollow.